-Based on the workshops (and subject to any determinations made by the Commission in approving this Revised Plan), the Agency will work with the Program Administrator, Procurement Administrator, ICC Staff, and the utilities to develop a draft of updated standard contract and will provide stakeholders opportunities to comment on the updated contract prior to its finalization.
+Based on the workshops, the Agency will work with the Program Administrator, Procurement Administrator, ICC Staff, and the utilities to develop a draft of updated standard contract and will provide stakeholders opportunities to comment on the updated contract prior to its finalization.
 Approved Vendors may withdraw projects submitted to the Program prior to the date the updated contract is finalized that are not yet ICC-approved with no penalty.